-Guitars hang in rows against the wall; a drumset patiently sits in a corner; a tiny ukulele is propped up inside a display cabinet; amplifiers stand dotted around the shop; a trumpet and saxophone vie for attention; behind the counter a wall of guitar strings quietly waits for nimble fingers; a display cabinet is filled with music books, tuners, guitar picks, wax, cloth, tools, you name it.
+Guitars hang in rows against the wall; a drumset patiently sits in a corner; a tiny ukulele is propped up inside a display cabinet; amplifiers stand dotted around the shop; a trumpet and saxophone vie for attention; behind the counter a wall of guitar strings anxiously await the strum of nimble fingers; a display cabinet is filled with music books, tuners, guitar picks, wax, cloth, tools, you name it.

 Your shop hums with harmony, but even if dissonance creeps in every now and then you don’t stress.

 You simply crank up the volume and soak it in.

 And although you’d be more than happy to sit and listen to music or play something on your favourite instrument all day, you need to move stock.

 But are you reaching as many prospects as you can?

 Are you missing out on clients?